-WYC Ashtanga sessions utilize the same pose sequencing that was taught to Krishnamacharya and then Pattabhi Jois.
-The way we practice Ashtanga, however, in different.
-Primarily, we have fun.
-At the same time, because Ashtanga Yoga was originally more of a teaching-tool than a control-oriented practice, we emphasize an experience of yoga that we refer to as “teacher-level.”
-Really, it’s a light-hearted rekindling of an emphasis on doing yoga as a way of sharing it with friends.
-All of Pattabhi Jois’ first students became teachers.
-They were a fun-loving group of friends.
-Having practiced with all of them, WYC Director, Scott Miller, can attest to how fun-loving they were.
-They were also great teachers.
-They altered the course of yoga on this planet, and at WYC, we don’t just “practice, practice.”
-We teach, teach.
+WYC Ashtanga instruction is based on the style’s traditional sequencing.
+We believe in it.
+Like the first American Ashtangi, David Williams, we believe that having fun defines real yoga practice.
+He said, “If you’re not having fun, you’re doing it wrong.”
+We definitely have fun.
+And maybe we love Ashtanga all the more as a result.
+But our ideology is different.
+We emphasize an experience of yoga that we refer to as “teacher-level.”
+We connect Ashtanga to our renown teacher training program so that everyone in our group can share the practice with friends.
+We’re a fun-loving group of friends.
+That deepens our involvement in the practice and has helped us have a very different kind of Ashtanga culture.
+We talk in class.
+Compared to the way Ashtanga has been and still is conducted in other groups, we de-emphasize teacher authority.
+We all teach each other.
 We believe that to do yoga is to teach yoga.
 We believe that to do yoga is to share yoga.
 We have to share it in order to know what it is, and through the sharing of what we love, we experience yoga physically, emotionally, mentally, soulfully, and spiritually.
 That’s teacher-level yoga, and some beginners–even some first time people–have as much actual conscious connection to soul and spirit as any instructor.
-The only really important advantage that instructors have is their knowledge of yogic-breathing.
+The main advantage that instructors have is their knowledge of yogic-breathing.
 So we share that and help everyone else learn how to share it.
 Then our students are teachers too.

 CLICK HERE TO SEE A VIDEO OF SCOTT’S TEACHERS DOING THE “LED” VERSION OF THE PRIMARY SERIES.
 It includes the Ashtanga Chant.